Bahmni/bahmni-package/bahmni-docker/README.md

 The proxy service runs with every profile configuration.
 It renders the Bahmni Landing Page.
 Also ProxyPass and ProxyPassReverse configurations are done with this container.

 # Patient Documents Service
-The patient-documents service validates the session before rendering patient documents.
+The patient-documents service validates the session and checks the user's privileges before rendering patient documents.
+Currently the user is checked to have one of the following privileges
+* app:clinical
+* app:patient-documents
+* app:document-upload

 # Building OpenElis Images Locally
 You can also build the docker images locally and test it with the same docker-compose file.